History and facts

 2010 The biophysical lab opens, giving faculty and graduate students the space and equipment necessary to make biological and physical measures that support their behavioral studies.

-The College of Nursing and School of Medicine receive a federal grant from HRSA to create a statewide Area Health Education Council to improve access to high quality primary care in the state and reduce health disparities in underserved areas.
+The College of Nursing and School of Medicine receive a federal grant from HRSA, an agency of the U.S. Department of Health and Human Services, to create a statewide Area Health Education Council to improve access to high quality primary care in the state and reduce health disparities in underserved areas.

 Doctor of Nursing program receives accreditation from the Commission on Collegiate Nursing Education.